Chart Color Schemes

 Goonellabah has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 projects that are expected to impact the area.
-Notable projects include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely affecting the region.
+Notable initiatives include Platypus Park Residential Development, Invercauld Road Subdivision at 226 Invercauld Road, Goonellabah Urban Release Area at 1055 Bruxner Highway, and Points North Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.